-- 1 Numbers are a public resource to be administered for the common good, initially in the form of a secondary allocation or reservation by an operator to whom a primary allocation or reservation has already been made; - 2 end-users shall be entitled to retain use of their allocated numbers in all normal circumstances.
-The recovery of numbers in exceptional cases shall be justified by reference to these conventions; - 3 end-users shall have a right to use numbers allocated to or reserved for them, but only in accordance with such directions as may be set by the operator and/or ComReg, as appropriate; - 4 end-users shall have rights of use to telephone numbers that are not subject to frequent misdialling; - 5 end-users shall have the right to a change of telephone number if an existing number is subject to nuisance or malicious calls.
-Whether a charge is applied for such a change is a matter for the operator's discretion; - 6 end-users shall have the right to have their numbers or addressing information excluded from telephone directories if they so require; - 7 numbers shall be considered as non-proprietary data to which no particular organisation or institution or individual may claim ownership.
+- Numbers are a public resource to be administered for the common good, initially in the form of a secondary allocation or reservation by an operator to whom a primary allocation or reservation has already been made; - 2 end-users shall be entitled to retain use of their allocated numbers in all normal circumstances.
+The recovery of numbers in exceptional cases shall be objectively justified by reference to these conventions; - 3 end-users shall have a right to use numbers allocated to them, but strictly subject to such directions as may be set by the operator and/or ComReg, as appropriate.
+If subsequent amendments to the directions are considered necessary at any stage, these shall be objectively justified and shall be carried out in a proportionate manner; - 4 end-users rights of use include the allocation of telephone numbers that are not subject to frequent misdialling; - 5 end-users rights of use include a change of telephone number if an existing number is subject to unacceptable levels of nuisance or malicious calls.
+Whether a charge is applied for such a change is a matter for the operator's discretion; - 6 end-users rights of use include having their numbers or addressing information excluded from telephone directories if they so require; - 7 numbers shall be considered as non-proprietary data to which no particular organisation or institution or individual may claim ownership.